levin-mutai/grannex/README.md

 - [GithubAction](https://github.com/features/actions)
   GitHub Actions makes it easy to automate all your software workflows, now with world-class CI/CD.
 Build, test, and deploy your code right from GitHub.
 Make code reviews, branch management.

+## Features

+1. ### Pagination

+- Implemented pagination using DRF's built-in pagination classes, providing users with an organized and navigable interface.

+2. ### Security

+- Ensured API security through DRF's authentication and permission classes.
+- Implemented authentication mechanisms, including token-based authentication, for secure user access.
+- Utilized permission classes to control access to various views or actions based on user roles and permissions.

+3. ### Caching

+- Used DRF's caching mechanisms to cache frequently accessed API responses.